OPSnet/Ocelot/README.md

 * `-c <path/to/ocelot.conf>` - Path to config file.
 If unspecified, the current working directory is used.
 * `-v` - Print queue status every time a flush is initiated.

+You can run a test ocelot daemon alongside a production daemon by specifying a separate configuration file, and setting `readonly = true`.
+This will prevent the database peer tables from being reset.

 ### Signals

 * `SIGHUP` - Reload config